hellums/lacey-bacon/README.md

 TO RUN FLASK MICROSITE:
 >python3 romweb.py
->in web brosers, go to http://localhost:5000/
+>in a web browser tab, go to http://localhost:5000/

 # PACKAGES INVOLVED
 See requirements.txt file in project folder.